felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

 Windsor.

 But what is really dependency injection?
 Let's get back to the core of it.
-DI is simply parameterizing components.
+DI is parameterizing components.
 The simplest form of dependency injection is just passing the dependencies as arguments to functions.

 In this article we'll explore how to do this on the language level in Haskell;
 as opposed to relying on meta-programming and reflection like the frameworks